cheiraml/RisitasCorp_Rider/README.md

 **The design**

 comprising the creation process and user experience.
+**Tech**

+***Research***

+The idea of the project was to create a race against the clock of a cyclist; which will be constantly sabotaged by his friends and by the altered physics of the game itself.

+For the elaboration of the project we decided to work under a group of UDP clients who would join the project.

 Our project was based on the idea of getting to the u by bicycle, in the longest possible time, "it's a world upside down", where the later you arrive the better, so our runner will have to arrive late to the u and your saboteur will create different actions that will make him move faster and faster.